-Our landscape is a six acre meadow embraced by a 30 acre woodland.
-Our vision is to sensitively enhance the site lines and long views across the meadow, develop intimate spaces with native plantings and curate sculpture to create interest and intrigue.
-Sculptures provide structure, contrast and focal points within the landscape.
-We engaged the landscape architecture firm Oehme, Van Sweden (OvS) of Washington D.C. in 2019 to help us create a master plan for The Bower, as depicted in the image above.
-Each landscaped area is planned to complement the whole and be designed to enhance but not replace the native meadow and woodland.
-Paths throughout the open areas and tall stand forest will provide our visitors with the opportunity to encounter flora, fauna and unique geologic features of the Pennsylvania Appalachian Mountain region.
+Each landscaped area is planned to complement the whole and is designed to enhance, but not replace, the long-lived native meadow and woodland.
+Paths throughout the open areas and tall stand forest provide our visitors with the opportunity to encounter flora, fauna and unique geologic features of the Pennsylvania Appalachian Mountain region.

 Starting in 2020, we partnered with Larry Weaner Landscape Associates of Glenside, PA to implement the landscape horticultural design.
 The planting plan is depicted in the image above.
 Planting lists can be referenced here and via the link below.
 The resulting gardens, meadow drifts, and accents will mature and continue to develop over the next 3-5 years.
 Over 200 species of native trees, shrubs, forbs, and grasses are on display at The Bower, placed by wind, birds, animals, and humans.
 While the recently introduced plants are native to North America, they are in some cases indigenous to other regions of the east coast.
 For general information on native plants and how they support biodiversity, click here or on the RESOURCES link below.